getcft/aws-serverless-code-pipeline-cf-template/README.md

 AWS Management Console

 * Login to AWS Management Console
+* This example is in us-west-1 (N. California) so choose that region (note the serverless.yml file is set for us-west-1)
 * Launch in CloudFormation aws-serverless-code-pipeline-cfn-template.yml (from the repo you cloned)

 CloudFormation Fields